ajalt/clikt/docs/commands.md

 ## Customizing Command Name

 The default name for subcommands is inferred as a lowercase name from the command class name.
-You can also set a name manually in the {% include api.html pkg="core" class="clikt-command" %} constructor.
+You can also set a name manually in the [`CliktCommand`](api/clikt/com.github.ajalt.clikt.core/-clikt-command/index.html) constructor.

 ```kotlin
 class Tool : CliktCommand() {